Do you have a job, a car, and a couch?

 - Move between the long sitting and butterfly positions.

-Modified Version: You’ll notice there is no modified version of this exercise included in the video above.
+Beginner Version: You’ll notice there is no modified version of this exercise included in the video above.
 That’s because it’s a little difficult to do this one on chairs or an elevated surface without making the exercise more difficult!
 This is a good example of when it’s okay to just skip an exercise if it’s too challenging for you.

 7. Squatting Internal Rotations